klee44/klee44.github.io/_pages/about.md

 ## News
+- Jun 2025: Congrats to Fan, Jesse, and Xuanming on their summer internships at Siemens, Applied Materials, and Capital One.

+- May 2025: Fan, Jesse, and Sohyeon have advanced to doctoral candidacy.
+Congrats to all!

 - May 2025: Two papers accepted at <b>ICML 2026</b>, recognized as a gold reviewer

 - Apr 2025: Divesh and Ahmad successfully defended their master's theses.
 Congrats to all!